 Lizzie Owen (b c1871)

-Lizzie's sister, Mary, and her husband, Wharton Peers Jones, lived in Chile, where Wharton had prospered, and Lizzie's brother and sister, Jack and Sally, sailed to Chile in January 1906.
-On 2 August 1906, Edward Wilde, labourer, and Lizzie, together with their children Elias, Edward, Ivy, Lizzie, Mary and William (possibly together with Ada Dorgau or Dorgan) sailed to Talcahuano, Chile, aboard the Oropesa; the complete journey should have taken less than 50 days.
-This is the last record I have of them.
+Lizzie's sister Mary and her husband, Wharton Peers Jones, lived in Chile, where Wharton had prospered, and Lizzie's brother and sister, Jack and Sally, sailed to Chile in January 1906.
+On 2 August 1906, Edward Wilde, labourer, and Lizzie, together with their children Elias, Edward, Ivy, Lizzie, Mary and William, sailed to Talcahuano, Chile, aboard the Oropesa; the complete journey should have taken less than 50 days.
 They would have arrived in the aftermath of one of the largest earthquakes in Chile's history.
 The main quake occurred on 15 August but aftershocks continued for some time and the devastation was massive (see here for contemporary accounts of the disaster).
-Like many Welsh emigrants, they may have moved on, for example, to Australia.
-Their ship reached Chile but I have found no trace of this family and I suspect they may have perished.
-Any information about what became of them would be much appreciated.